 However convenient online shopping has become in recent years, many consumers still love the hustle and hubbub of buying gifts in physical stores.
 The sounds of holiday music in the air, the smell of cinnamon and spice—these are holiday shopping staples most consumers won’t experience this year.

-Tommy Hilfiger has shown it recognizes the importance of the holiday shopping experience with the creation of the brand’s interactive, immersive online store.
-This is no ordinary eCommerce site.
-The choose-your-own-adventure-style navigation leads you through various store departments, from shoes and handbags to jeans and sweaters.
-Little bonuses await every turn, including some hot chocolate recipes, tutorials for creating sustainable gift wrap, and instructions to make DIY scent diffusers.
-You know, so you can still smell the cinnamon and spice as you shop.
+Tommy Hilfiger has demonstrated that it values the holiday shopping experience by launching the brand’s interactive, immersive online store.
+This is not just a typical eCommerce site.
+The choose-your-own-adventure-style navigation takes you through different store sections, from shoes and handbags to jeans and sweaters.
+Exciting bonuses pop up at every turn, including hot chocolate recipes, tutorials for making sustainable gift wrap, and guides for crafting DIY scent diffusers.
+This way, you can enjoy the scents of cinnamon and spice while you shop.

 No screenshot can do this site justice, but here’s where your journey will begin, complete with those happy holiday tunes.